GabrielIDSM/Web-Encryptor-API/README.md

   "rotorOne":[Integer] choice from 1 to 8,
   "rotorTwo":[Integer] choice from 1 to 8,
   "rotorThree":[Integer] choice from 1 to 8,
-  "rotorFour":[Integer] choice 1 or 2,
   "rotorOneWheelSet":[Integer] choice from 1 to 26,
   "rotorTwoWheelSet":[Integer] choice from 1 to 26,
   "rotorThreeWheelSet":[Integer] choice from 1 to 26,
-  "rotorFourWheelSet":[Integer] choice from 1 to 26,
   "plugOneA" : [Integer] choice from 0 to 25,
   "plugOneB" : [Integer] choice from 0 to 25,
   "plugTwoA" : [Integer] choice from 0 to 25,